getgrav/grav-plugin-lightslider/README.md

 > Note: The settings of `'true'` and `'false'` require single or double quotes in order to work properly.

-You can find more variables, as well as information on how to use them on the the original LightSlider project [documentation](http://sachinchoolur.github.io/lightslider/settings.html).
+You can find more variables, as well as information on how to use them on the the original lightSlider project [documentation](http://sachinchoolur.github.io/lightslider/settings.html).

 This page also contains three sections defined by the `___` separator.
 Each section will be associated with an image provided alongside this `lightslider.md` file.
 For example the first section will be displayed on top of `image-1.jpg` image file.

-## Injecting LightSlider into a non-modular Page
+## Injecting lightSlider into a non-modular Page

-Just because LightSlider is designed to run on a modular page, doesn't mean it has to be.
+Just because lightSlider is designed to run on a modular page, doesn't mean it has to be.

-In our [Shop Site Skeleton](http://github.com/grav/grav-skeleton-shop-site/archive/master.zip), we faked a modular page by adding a string that tells Grav to find our LightSlider page and load it as `page` to the included `modular/lightslider.html.twig` template.
+In our [Shop Site Skeleton](http://github.com/grav/grav-skeleton-shop-site/archive/master.zip), we faked a modular page by adding a string that tells Grav to find our lightSlider page and load it as `page` to the included `modular/lightslider.html.twig` template.

 Here is the string we used in the `snipcart.html.twig` file which acts as the template file for the front page of the Shop Site Skeleton.

     {% include 'modular/lightslider.html.twig' with {'page': page.find('/slider')} %}

-Our LightSlider page, which was located in `/your/site/grav/user/pages/slider`, was set up as any other modular LightSlider page.
+Our lightSlider page, which was located in `/your/site/grav/user/pages/slider`, was set up as any other modular lightSlider page.

 > Note: If you want to see this plugin in action, have a look at our [Shop Site Skeleton](http://github.com/grav/grav-skeleton-shop-site/archive/master.zip)

 # Updating

-As development for LightSlider continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
-Updating LightSlider is easy, and can be done through Grav's GPM system, as well as manually.
+As development for lightSlider continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
+Updating lightSlider is easy, and can be done through Grav's GPM system, as well as manually.

 ## GPM Update (Preferred)